 Many of you know Chandra from trekking with him in Nepal or India or both countries and Tibet.
 Chandra comes from the Rai ethnic clan of Nepal.
 Their matrimonial practice is unique.
-When both the bride and the groom are to be along with their families, they agree on the partnership and get engaged.
+When the bride and groom are to be with their families, they agree on the partnership and get engaged.
 Upon engagement, they start living together.
 However, it could be years or even decades before the final solemnization of their marriage takes place.

 14/2/18: Arrive in Kathmandu to be met at the airport and transferred to the hotel.
 Well, well, arriving for the wedding on Valentine’s day… Hmmm.

 15/2/18: Drive towards Patale on the border of Okhaldhunga and Solu Khumbu districts.
 We will be staying overnight in a basic lodge.

 16/2/18: Drive for 3 hours or more, depending on the road conditions to the Inku River.
 We will start the trek to Chandra’s village of Majgaon, Pawei.
 The trek begins with a steep climb for about two and a half hours and turns into undulating terrain—4 hours of trek.
 You will be treated to a traditional Rai feast and cultural show in the evening.
 Overnight in a tent.

 17/2/18: We will go for a short walk outside of the village.
 In the afternoon, lunch with Chandra’s immediate family, e.g., his parents, brothers, and their families – provided they are not preoccupied with the wedding chores.

 18/2/18: Today, we will be part of Chandra’s family wedding procession to the bride’s village.
 They will play traditional musical instruments, drink, dance, and make merry on the way to the bride’s village.
 We will stay in the bride’s village for the night in tents.